NoNotNotes/Yuubi/content/CMPA/Normal OB.md

 	- **Increased frequency of urination**, varicosities, and pedal edema because of pressure on the bladder and pelvic girdle
 	- **Shooting pains down the legs because of the pressure on the sciatic nerves**
 	- **Increased amount of vaginal discharge**
 2. **Braxton Hicks Contractions** are another sign, beginning 3 to 4 weeks before labor.
 They are painless and false labor contractions, appearing intermittently, irregularly, and non-progressively.
-They do not progress cervical dilatation or effacement, produce abdominal (not lumbosacral) discomfort, and can be relieved by walking and edema.
+They do not progress cervical dilatation or effacement, produce abdominal (not lumbosacral) discomfort, and can be relieved by walking and enema.
 They last anywhere from 30 to 120 seconds, maybe feeling like a wide belt tightening around the front of the abdomen.
 3. **Increased maternal energy/burst of energy because of the hormone epinephrine**
 4. **Slight decrease in maternal weight** by 2 to 3 lbs, 1 to 2 days before labor.
 Before labor, there is a drop in the blood level of progesterone, a water-retaining hormone, causing the excretion of retained fluid.
 5. **Show**: blood-tinged mucus discharged from the cervix shortly before or during labor.